MBA in Risk Management: Career Path

 • To equip students with the skills needed to identify, assess, and manage risks in a variety of organizational settings

-The vision of an MBA in Risk Management program is to create a new generation of risk managers who are equipped with the knowledge, skills, and confidence needed to excel in their profession and help organizations navigate an increasingly complex and uncertain business environment.
+The vision of an MBA in Risk Management program is to create a new generation of risk managers equipped with the knowledge, skills, and confidence needed to excel in their profession and help organizations navigate an increasingly complex and uncertain business environment.

 Eligibility